-In Egypt, Handicap International aims to make comprehensive, high quality community-based rehabilitation available to people with disabilities by providing support and training to national authorities and local service providers.
-Handicap International employs 21 national staff and two expatriates to carry out its projects in Egypt.
+In Egypt, HI aims to make comprehensive, high quality community-based rehabilitation available to people with disabilities by providing support and training to national authorities and local service providers.
+HI employs 21 national staff and two expatriates to carry out its projects in Egypt.

 Members of the Movement for the Rights of People with Disabilities, along with other stakeholders in Egyptian society, have all expressed their desire for change.
 They have successfully campaigned for the establishment of the National Council on Disability Affairs, an institution that now needs support in order to cement its legitimacy.

 HI is collaborating with disabled people’s organizations in Egypt to enhance their capacity to defend their rights and monitor the implementation of the Convention on the Rights of Persons with Disabilities.
 Particular attention is paid to the representation of women with disabilities.
 This project also works to raise the awareness of civil society organizations and the public authorities about the rights of people with disabilities and about incorporating the issue of disabilities into their policies.